-- 3.3.1 This Convention aligns with the fundamental Human Rights Conventions that Fiji has ratified such as: - i.
-Universal Declaration of Human Rights; - ii. the International Covenant on Civil and Political Rights; - iii. the International Covenant on Economic, Social and Cultural Rights; - iv. the International Convention on the Elimination of All Forms of Racial Discrimination; - v. the Convention on the Elimination of All Forms of Discrimination against Women: - vi. the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families; and the - vii.
-Convention on the Rights of Persons with Disabilities - 3.3.2 The Convention also aligns with Sustainable Development Goal 8 to "Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all" - 3.3.3 SDG 8 Indicator 8.8 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment. - 3.3.4 The Convention offers protection to all workers taking into account the different contexts of work and specifying the scope of its application.
-(Article 3) It expands the context of harassment to include work related trips, travel, training, and work related communication technologies etc. - 3.3.5 This protection will cover overseas workers (labour migrant workers) and vice versa for Fiji.
+The Convention aligns with the fundamental Human Rights Conventions that Fiji has ratified such as the:

+- 1. Universal Declaration of Human Rights, - International Covenant on Civil and Political Rights, - 3.
+International Covenant on Economic, Social and Cultural Rights, - International Convention on the Elimination of All Forms of Racial Discrimination, - Convention on the Elimination of All Forms of Discrimination against Women, - International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, and the - 7.
+Convention on the Rights of Persons with Disabilities

+- The Convention also aligns with the Sustainable Development Goals (8) on "Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all" - SDG 8 Indicator 8.8 Protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment. - 10.
+The Convention offers protection to all workers taking into account the different contexts of work and specifying the scope of it's application.
+(Article 3) - It expands the context of harassment to include work related trips, travel, training, and work related communication technologies etc. - This protection covers Overseas workers (labour migrant workers) and vice versa in any Country which ratifies this Convention.